nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

     ![Task Runner](media/tutorial-ionic2/ionic2-task-runner.png)

     The Task Runner executes your project’s Gulp tasks, which include taking the html, sass, and typescript files in your app folder and moving them to the www folder.
 The tasks must re-run whenever you make changes to your .ts files.
+(TypeScript compilation happens through Gulp and has been disabled from MSBUILD in this project.)

     When the Task Runner is open, these tasks should run automatically when you build.
 You can also run them manually by right-clicking on a task and choosing **Run**.